 - Comments from current employees

 When incorporating social proof, showcase measurable results whenever possible.
-For example, on Tiller’s website we note that we helped Case Study Buddy get “233.76% growth in revenue post launch”.
+For example, we helped Case Study Buddy get 233.76% growth in revenue post launch.
 The number speaks for itself.

 12. Utilize social sharing buttons

 The social icon links (Facebook, Instagram, Twitter) that you see in web page headers and footers are not social sharing buttons.
 They are links to your business’ social media pages.

 A social sharing button is a link that allows the user to share your content directly to their social media feeds.
 For instance, a blog post with social sharing functionality allows the reader to share the post directly to their own LinkedIn page.

 These sharing options make it easy for users to get your brand out there for the world to see.

 Forms, whether for the purpose of email sign ups, booking a call/demo, or purchasing a product, should include only relevant information.
 Don’t make it onerous, but leverage the opportunity to qualify leads.